PhD

 Panel

 Moving Online Research Group: Ontology and Ownership of Internet Dance - 2024.
-Run by Hetty Blades, Coventry University
+Developed by Hetty Blades, Coventry University

 One Dance UK Awards - Judging Panel 2023